-Lip Masculinization (Reduction)
+Lip Masculinization (Reduction) for Facial Gender Confirmation

 What is lip reduction surgery and how does it masculinize the face?

 The shape and proportions of male and female lips are quite different.
 Male lips are typically more streamlined, flatter, less full and less “plump” than female lips.
-An individual seeking a more masculine appearance may feel that one, or both of their lips may need reducing.
+An individual seeking masculine facial confirmation may feel that one, or both of their lips may need reducing.
 The procedure decreases the size of the lips by removing a small strip of skin from across the inside of the upper or lower lip.
 The procedure can be performed on its own, or within the larger context of facial masculinization surgery.

 The artistry of masculinizing lip reduction surgery.